luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 ### Configuration

+Will be following the official [Radarr: Quick start guide](https://wiki.servarr.com/radarr/quick-start-guide) as well as the recommendations by [TRaSH: Radarr](https://trash-guides.info/Radarr/).

-This is the most tedious part, but I'm going to go for most of the defaults plus recommended configs (by [TRaSH](https://trash-guides.info/)) according to the official [Radarr: Quick start guide](https://wiki.servarr.com/radarr/quick-start-guide).
-Anything that is either not mentioned in the guide, or that is specific to how I'm setting up stuff in this entry will be stated below.
+Anything that is not mentioned in either guide or that is specific to how I'm setting up stuff will be stated below.

 #### Media Management